jim-x-lin/clips/README.md

 # clips

-A progressive clipboard manager, built with svelte kit, hosted at ---
+A progressive clipboard manager, built with svelte kit and Tailwind CSS, hosted at ---

 ## TODO

 - [ ] add styling
+- [ ] sorting, ordering
 - [ ] edit
 - [ ] delete and restore
 - [ ] offline persistence